Millwall are edging ever closer to expanding the Den, as Lewisham Council are set to approve a 999-year extension to the current lease of the ground.

 What will the New Den look like?

-The above image shows the impressive designs for what the redeveloped Den might look like on completion.
+The above image shows the impressive designs of what the redeveloped Den might look like upon completion.

-According to the architects responsible for the designs, the redeveloped stadium will provide the necessary facilities to meet entry requirements for the Premier League such as additional media and player accommodation, allowing the club to expand beyond its current position.
+According to the architects responsible for the designs, the redeveloped stadium will provide the necessary facilities, such as additional media and player accommodation, to meet the Premier League's entry requirements, allowing the club to expand beyond its current position.

-The expansion would of course also provide much improved facilities for supporters and opportunities for the club to maximise revenue from corporate hospitality and related income streams.
+Of course, the expansion would also provide much improved facilities for supporters and opportunities for the club to maximise revenue from corporate hospitality and related income streams.

-It's been put forward that the new ground will also feature a public plaza, allowing the club to host events not only on matchday, but for the new local community created by the addition of the extra housing around the site.
+The new ground will also feature a public plaza, allowing the club to host events not only on matchday but also for the new local community created by the addition of the extra housing around the site.

 The ground is currently situated in a largely industrial area, but the plans would allow this to be completely revitalised.